Electric Fields: 2011–2020: Formation and Inma

-2021–present: Signing with Warner Music
+2021–present

+In February 2021, Electric Fields performed "Don't You Worry" and "Gold Energy" at the Sydney Cricket Ground for Mardi Gras.

-In November 2021, Electric Fields released they had signed a global deal with Warner Music Australia and released "Gold Energy".
+In November 2021, Electric Fields performed "From Little Things, Big Things Grow" at the National Indigenous Music Awards.
+In the same month, they signed a global deal with Warner Music Australia and released "Gold Energy".
 On 18 March 2022, the duo released "Catastrophe".

 In February 2023, Electric Fields released "We the People" as the official WorldPride theme song.
-They performed their song to a crowd of 20,000 people at the festival’s opening concert in Sydney’s Domain on 24 February 2023, saying "Pride is not just about acceptance, but feeling at home in your own individuality".
+They performed their song to a crowd of 20,000 people at the festival's opening concert in Sydney's Domain on 24 February 2023, saying "Pride is not just about acceptance, but feeling at home in your own individuality".

+In July 2023, the duo performed with the Melbourne Symphony Orchestra for a second time.
+The live album was released December 2024.